Back to Blog

 • Platform: Android, iOS, or both?
 Do you need a web version too?

-• Budget range: Even a rough range (e.g., INR 15-30 lakhs) helps companies tailor their proposals realistically.
+• Budget range: Even a rough range (for example, INR 15-30 lakhs) helps companies build realistic proposals.

-• Timeline: Is there a hard deadline (event launch, funding milestone) or is the timeline flexible?
+• Timeline: Is there a hard deadline, like an event launch or funding milestone?
+Or is the timeline flexible?

-Having this documented means your initial conversations with companies are productive and comparable.
-You will quickly identify who understands your domain and who is just agreeing with everything to win the deal.
+With this written down, your first conversations become productive and easy to compare.
+You will quickly see who understands your domain and who is just agreeing with everything to win the deal.

 Step 2: Evaluate the Portfolio with a Critical Eye

-Every development company showcases their best work.
-Your job is to go deeper than the polished screenshots on their website.
+Every development company shows off its best work.
+Your job is to look past the polished screenshots on their website.

 What to Look For in a Portfolio

-• Domain relevance: Have they built apps in your industry or a similar one?
-A company that has built three restaurant ordering apps will understand the domain nuances faster than one approaching it for the first time.
+• Domain relevance: Have they built apps in your industry, or something close to it?
+A company that has built three restaurant ordering apps will grasp the domain faster than one starting from zero.

-• Complexity match: If your project involves real-time features, payment processing, or multi-role access, look for evidence they have handled similar technical challenges.
+• Complexity match: If your project needs real-time features, payment processing, or multi-role access, look for proof they have handled similar challenges before.

 • Design quality: Open the apps on your phone.
-Is the user experience intuitive?
+Is the experience intuitive?
 Does the design feel modern?
 Are interactions smooth?
-The quality of their portfolio apps is the quality you can expect for yours.
+The quality you see in their portfolio is the quality you should expect for your app.

-• Recency: Mobile technology evolves rapidly.
+• Recency: Mobile technology moves fast.
 Projects from 2022 may use outdated patterns.
-Focus on work completed in the last 18-24 months.
+Focus on work finished in the last 18-24 months.

 What to Be Skeptical About

-Some companies showcase apps they did not fully build.
-They may have handled only the design, or only a small part of the backend, or taken over an existing project for minor modifications.
+Some companies show off apps they did not fully build.
+They may have handled only the design, a small part of the backend, or taken over an existing project for small fixes.
 Ask directly: "What was your exact scope of work on this project?" and "Can we speak to the client?"

 Step 3: Assess Technical Competence

-You do not need to be a developer to evaluate technical competence.
-Focus on these indicators:
+You do not need to be a developer to judge technical competence.
+Focus on these signals instead.

 Technology Stack Clarity

-A competent company will recommend specific technologies for your project and explain why.
-They should articulate the trade-offs of React Native vs Flutter vs native development for your use case, not just default to whatever they are most comfortable with.
-Be wary of companies that claim to be experts in everything.
-No single team truly excels at every technology.
+A competent company recommends specific technologies for your project and explains why.
+They should walk through the trade-offs of React Native vs Flutter vs native development for your use case.
+They should not just default to whatever they know best.
+Be wary of any company that claims to be expert in everything.
+No single team is truly excellent at every technology.

 Architecture Discussion

-During initial conversations, ask how they would architect your app's backend.
-A strong team will discuss scalability considerations, database choices, API design, caching strategies, and deployment infrastructure.
-If the response is vague or overly simplistic for a complex project, that is a warning sign.
+During early conversations, ask how they would architect your app's backend.
+A strong team will discuss scalability, database choices, API design, caching, and deployment infrastructure.
+If the answer feels vague or too simple for a complex project, treat that as a warning sign.

 Code Quality Practices